mkobuolys/dartpad-workshop-segmented-state/src/handle_error_state/instructions.md

 }
 ```

-Inside the listener, we check if the error property is not _null_.
-If there is an error in the state, we create a `SnackBar` and show it in the UI for 2 seconds.

-At the moment, the `listener` will be called on each state change.
-However, we are not interested in whether the `data` or `isLoading` are updated, only whether the `error` changes.
-We can optimise this behaviour by implementing `listenWhen`:
+At the moment, the `listener` is called on each state change.
+However, it should not be triggered when the `data` or `isLoading` properties are updated, only when the `error` changes.
+Optimise this behaviour by defining the `listenWhen` condition:

 ```
 class ShapeView extends StatelessWidget {